11 Medical Assistant Resume Samples for 2026

 Key takeaways:

-- Lead with CMA, RMA, or CPT certifications
+• An effective medical assistant resume leads with CMA, RMA, or CPT certifications and measurable impact

-- Highlight strengths as per workplace (handling high patient volumes for hospitals, multitasking for smaller clinics)
+• Balance clinical and administrative strengths based on the workplace (handling high patient volumes for hospitals, multitasking for smaller clinics)

 Get Hired